tarngaina/lol_maya/README.md

 4. ANM:
     - ANM data in Maya scene:
         - Translate + Rotate + Scale keyframes of all joints in scene from time 1 to end time on Time Slider.
-        - **Important**: Time Slider playback must have time 0 even through animation start time is 1.
+        - **Important**: Time Slider playback must have time 0 even though animation start time is 1.
         - FPS support: 30/60.
     - Read:
         - `r3d2canm`